 Why should I hire you to teach my kids?
 How are you different from other tutors?

-On a personal level, families I've worked with have commented often on two particular things they appreciate.
+The families I've worked with have often commented on two particular things they appreciate.
 They like seeing the detailed agendas and lesson content that I leave in their kids' tutoring binders; it's reassuring for families to know that I'm executing a specific and transparent plan to help their kids improve.
 Also, parents have often told me that their kids actually look forward to our lessons!
 I take this as the highest compliment a child can give; it means I'm doing my job right by treating each student with respect and keeping the lessons lighthearted and interesting.
 (Please view testimonials here.)

 On a professional level, I have two "specialties" that are advantageous for your children.